-5.2 Form of Acknowledgement Acknowledgment of the Tredegar Code of Conduct is generally completed electronically as part of a new hire or annual online training.
-However, a printed version may occasionally be needed.
-In that case, please use the form below: I acknowledge receiving a copy of the Company's Code of Conduct.
-I have read and understand the provisions of this Code of Conduct.
-I acknowledge and accept that my continued employment or engagement may depend on my compliance with the Company's rules and policies as outlined in this Code of Conduct.
-I also understand that I have an obligation to report any violation of these rules and policies in the manner outlined in this Code of Conduct.
+I acknowledge that I have received a copy of the Company's Code of Conduct.
+I have read and understand the provisions of this Code of Conduct and I acknowledge and accept that my continued employment or engagement may be dependent upon my compliance with the Company's rules and policies as set forth in this Code of Conduct.
+I also understand that I have an obligation to report any violation of these rules and policies in the manner set forth in this Code of Conduct.

 SIGNATURE OF EMPLOYEE:

 PRINTED NAME:

 LOCATION:

 DATE: